Chapter I. General Provisions

 emblem.
 This card shall be water-resistant and of such size that it can be

 carried in the pocket.
-It shall be worded in the national language, and
+It shall be worded in the national language, shall

-shall mention at least the surname and first names, the date of birth, the
+mention at least the surname and first names, the date of birth, the rank

-rank and the service number of the bearer, and shall state in what capacity
+and the service number of the bearer, and shall state in what capacity he is

-he is entitled to the protection of the present Convention.
-The card shall
+entitled to the protection of the present Convention.
+The card shall bear

 The identity card shall be uniform throughout the same armed forces and,